tukasa0001/TownOfHost/README-EN.md

 Decision : Crewmate<br>
 Victory Conditions : Aliving when one of the teams wins<br>

-This is the neutral position, with an additional win if thay are still alive at the end of the game.<br>
+The Opportunists are the Neutral role, with an additional win if thay are still alive at the end of the game.<br>
-They don't have tasks.<br>

-### Snitch

-Team : Crewmates<br>
-Decision : Crewmate<br>

-When they completes a task, the name of the evildoer will change to red.<br>
-However, when their tasks becomes low, their name will appear to change from the evildoer.<br>

-### Sheriff

-Team : Crewmates<br>
-Decision : Crewmate(Only host is the Crewmate)<br>

-They can kill the evildoers.<br>
-However, if they kill the Crewmate, they will die.<br>
-They don't have tasks.<br>
+They do not have tasks.<br>

-(There are special settings for them.)

-### BountyHunter
+### Terrorist

-Team : Impostor<br>
+Team : Neutral<br>
-Decision : Impostor<br>
+Decision : Engineer<br>

-When they first tries to make a kill, a target will be chosen.<br>
-Killing the indicated target will halve the next killcool.<br>
-If they kill someone who is not their target, they will still keep their kill rule.<br>
+Victory Conditions : Finish All Tasks, Then Die<br>

+They are the Neutral role where they win the game alone if they die with all their tasks completed.<br>
+Any cause of death is acceptable.<br>
+If they die without completing their tasks, or if the game ends without they dying, they lose.<br>

 ## Mode